Board of Advisors

 Fran received his Bachelors in Mechanical Engineering from Loyola University of Maryland and obtained a Masters in Business Administration from Penn State University.
 Fran has volunteered his time as a member of the advisory board for the Loyola College of Arts and Science as well as the Industrial Advisory Board (IAB) for the Department of Engineering since 2017.
 Fran currently resides with his wife in Hoboken NJ.

-Laura is a senior principal and the director of marketing and business development at GWWO Architects, a nationally-recognized planning and design firm specializing in cultural and educational projects.
+Laura Werther is a senior principal and the director of marketing and business development at GWWO Architects, a nationally recognized planning and design firm specializing in cultural and educational projects.
 With GWWO since 1998, Laura has helped grow the firm from a regional practice of 15 to a team of 60+ serving projects throughout the United States.
 She is a member of the Society for Marketing Professional Services and a recipient of the Maryland chapter’s Blue Heron Award recognizing her outstanding commitment to mentorship and chapter education.
-An involved member of the community, her volunteer associations have included the Walters Art Museum’s Walters Enthusiasts, Homeland Association, Sister’s Circle, and the Center Club, among other organizations.
-Laura holds Bachelor of Business Administration and Master of Business Administration degrees, both from Loyola.
+An involved member of the community, Laura’s volunteer associations have included the Walters Art Museum’s Walters Enthusiasts, Homeland Association, Sister’s Circle, and the Center Club, among other organizations.
+Laura received a Bachelor of Business Administration in 1997 and Master of Business Administration in 2003, both from Loyola.